Tetrigidae: Etymology

 Origin of the name of the family is not completely clear as there are different sources on its etymology.
 The name may be derived from Latin tetricus or taetricus, meaning harsh, sour, severe.
 The name may also originate from the earlier name 'Tettigidae', based on Tettix (synonym of Tetrix), which was preoccupied by Tettigidae (synonym of Cicadidae).
 Because of the preoccupation by the cicadas' family name, the second 't' in 'tt' was changed into 'r', resulting in the word Tetrigidae.

 Subfamilies, tribes and selected genera

-More than 2,000 species have been described; according to the Orthoptera Species File the following tribes are included:
+More than 320 genera in 10 subfamilies have been described; according to the Orthoptera Species File the following are included: